 The next valley system over from the Pakihi, this offers 6km up (12km return) on a fairly well formed bush track.
 There's one river crossing at 5km that's not passable in high water.
 A great place to stay is at Bushaven, at the track entrance.

 A 6km loop that starts from the historic Tauranga bridge, 30 minutes’ drive south of Opotiki on SH2.
 This is a loop for dry weather on historic track that was once farmland.
 If you don’t want a big walk, just wander 500m from the roadside parking to the 1924 bridge, which is stunning.

 Is 6km south of Opotiki from Woodlnds Road (turn off at the Waioeka bridge).
 The trail is a short amble through a 5ha pocket of forest, beneath wonderful native forest and the 2000 year old ‘Millenium Tree’, Taketakerau.
 For a quick glimpse of the spendour of New Zealand's forest, this is hard to beat.

 Is 150 years old and in the process of being restored by volunteers.
 Currently a single entrance track, Whakaumu offers 6km of trail (each way) beneath soaring coastal forest.
 It would be hard to find bigger nikau palms than here.
 North Island robin, weka and kereru (woodpigeon) are regularly seen.
 Map and directions on the Motu Trails web site, under trail descriptions.

 Is a new regional park above Ohiwa Harbour, 15km from Opotiki.
 It’s a magnificent spot, with panoramic ocean, harbour and farmland views.
 The hilltop is the site of Onekawa and Te Mawhai pa (fortifications).
 You can do a 9km loop, featuring steep but well formed bush trail and the superb Waiotahe beach.
 A perfect base is the Ohiwa Beach Holiday Park, at the foot of the park.

-Escrito: 11 artículos
+Escrito: 7 artículos

 The Motu Trails offers superb cycling, mountain biking, trail running, hiking.
 Easy to advanced trail options, between Opotiki and Gisborne in the Eastland region of NZ.
-Get info on ALL services including shuttles, bike hire, tours and accommodation.
+Get info on all services including shuttles, bike hire, tours and accommodation.